mslinn/sbt-ethereum-docs/gitbook/tasks.md

 [info] ABI is now known for the contract at address 019e39e4c8c46034b1c0da2d26f99cc6a1ae941b [success] Total time: 29 s, completed Oct 24, 2017 4:58:02 PM
 ```

+Once you have imported a contract ABI you can call the smart contract's methods by using the `ethCallEphemeral` task.
+FIXME There is no task called `ethCallEphemeral`.

 ### `ethAliasDrop`
 This task drops an alias for an ethereum address from the `sbt-ethereum` repository database.